Central Bucks High School West

-Central Bucks High School - West, often shortened to CB West, is a public high school housing students in grades ten through twelve.
+Central Bucks High School - West, often shortened to CB West, is a public high school housing students in grades ten through twelve (realigns to ninth through twelfth grades 2026-27 year).
 It is located in Doylestown, Pennsylvania and is part of the Central Bucks School District.

-During the 2020-2021 school year, CB West had a total enrollment of 1,491.
-The school's measured FTE for classroom teachers was 98.51 and there was student–teacher ratio of 15.14 to 1.
-The student population was 52.0% male and 48.0% female.
-12.9% of students were economically disadvantaged, 16.9% of students were in special education programs, and 8.0% of students were free-lunch eligible.
+During the 2024-2025 school year, CB West had a total enrollment of 1,391.
+The school's measured FTE for classroom teachers was 99.36 and there was a student–teacher ratio of 14.00.
+The student population was 51.5% male and 48.5% female.
+17.7% of students were economically disadvantaged, 17.3% of students were in special education programs, and 2.5% of students were English-language learners.